Alarty/communauto-search/README.md

-# Python tool script to automate the search of a communauto near me
+# This is a Python tool script to automate the search of a communauto near me
+## It is linked to a Google Sheet and run through a Heroku dyno : https://communauto-search.herokuapp.com/

+The Google Sheet can be replaced with a CSV called <code>slots_wanted.csv</code> file with this header :
+<code>StartYear,StartMonth,StartDay,StartHour,StartMinute,EndYear,EndMonth,EndDay,EndHour,EndMinute</code>

+If you choose to store it in Google Drive, call the sheet <code>communauto-slots</code>, have the Google API credential file called <code>gdrive_client_secret.json</code> in your project folder.

 You need to set you environment with these 3 variables :
 - <code>communauto_user</code> : the username to connect to the platform
 - <code>communauto_pwd</code> : the password to connect to the platform
 - <code>communauto_mailto</code> : the user who will recieve the emails

-If you run through Heroku, you can use :
+If you run through Heroku, you can use instead :
 - <code>heroku config:set communauto_user=USER communauto_pwd=PASSWORD communauto_mailto=EMAIL</code>

-Otherwise you can add these lines at the beginning of the file : os.environ['communauto_user'] = USER os.environ['communauto_pwd'] = PASSWORD os.environ['communauto_mailto'] = EMAIL
+Otherwise you can add them as environment variables in your IDE/code

 # Script phases :
 - Choose dates and hours of need in txt file